History of 915 Colorado - This year, 2014, our lovely house is having her 100th birthday!

 We believe in the importance of honoring our precious resources and in consciously working toward respectful use of our planet.
 We recycle whenever possible, compost our un-used food products, use an energy efficient washer and dryer and do not use harsh chemicals for cleaning.
 You will enjoy chlorine-free shower heads in your bathroom and clean water for drinking.

 Quality body soaps and lotions are provided for your use.
 In our attempt to be as energy efficient as possible, we do not change the towels or sheets during your stay (unless requested).
 Smoking is not allowed in the B & B; however, there is smoking allowed on the outside terrace

-Breakfast is a hearty and nutritious Continental Breakfast.
-We offer orange juice, coffee, tea, muffins or other breads, butter, jams, and seasonal fresh fruit.
+Breakfast is a hearty and nutritious breakfast with orange juice, coffee, tea, muffins or other breads, butter, jams, and seasonal fresh fruit.
 Meals might also include oatmeal, yogurt, granola, eggs and potatoes, pancakes etc. Fresh fruit, dairy and grains are organic, whenever possible.
 Your meal is lovingly prepared each morning and is sure to start your day with a little bit of extra sunshine.
-Breakfast is available between 8:30 and 9:30 AM each day from May 1st thought October 31st.
+Breakfast is served at 8:30 AM each day from May 1st thought October 31st.